driemworks/mercury-blockchain/README.md

 # Mercury Blockchain
 Mercury is simple a blockchain built on top of go-libp2p.
-Currently, mercury only allows nodes to "publish" a topic encoded within a transaction, but the intention is achieve something similar to Holochain.
+Current, Mercury is in phase 0: in the current incarnation Mercury is a blockchain-based p2p chat app, where different chat rooms are encoded as transactions within blocks.
+The intention is to accomplish decentralized state management via blockchain (reminiscent of Holochain).

 ## TODOS
 - Replace PoW with more efficient consensus algorithm.. proof of contribution?
+- ListBlocks
 - test coverage

 ## Getting Started
 ### Introduction
+For the time being, assume that each topic requires at least one node at all times.
 TODO

 ### Pre requisites